 Per the Clean Air Act, states recommend designations to the USEPA following promulgation of a new NAAQS.
 In September 2016, Governor Walker recommended that the entire state of Wisconsin be designated as attainment of the 2015 ozone standard.
 On November 6, 2017 USEPA finalized "round 1" of its initial area designations for the 2015 standard.
-In April 2017, Wisconsin's Department of Natural Resources provided supplemental information to USEPA in support of the governor's recommendation.
-In February 2018, DNR submitted additional comments to USEPA in response to USEPA's intended nonattainment area designations.
+In April 2017, WDNR provided supplemental information to USEPA in support of the governor's recommendation.
+In February 2018, WDNR submitted additional comments to USEPA in response to USEPA's intended nonattainment area designations.

 On May 1, 2018 USEPA notified the state of its final designations for nonattainment of the 2015 ozone NAAQS.
-For Sheboygan County, the final moderate nonattainment area, (effective 60 days after rule publication in the Federal Register) is:
+For Sheboygan County, the final moderate nonattainment area, (the final rule was published in the Federal Register on June 4, 2018 and became effective 60 days later on August 3, 2018) is: